 Galileo Galilei discovered Jupiter’s moon Europa in 1610.
 More than four centuries later, astronomers are still making discoveries about its icy surface.
-With a diameter of almost 2,000 miles, an orbit equivalent to 3.5 Earth days and a mass about 65 percent of Earth’s Moon, Europa is considered by some scientists a likely place to look for present-day environments suitable for life.
+With a diameter of almost 2,000 miles (3,200 kilometers), an orbit equivalent to 3.5 Earth days, and a mass of about 65 percent of Earth’s Moon, Europa is considered by some scientists a likely place to look for present-day environments suitable for life.

 This image shows two views of the trailing hemisphere of Europa.
 The left image shows the approximate natural color appearance of Europa.
 The image on the right is a false-color composite version combining violet, green and infrared images to enhance color differences in the predominantly water-ice crust of Europa.